-April Deutschle, bathroom bill, Bay Area theatre, Dana Zook, Devin Kasper, Ed Decker, Elyzabeth Gregory Wilder, Everything that’s Beautiful, Gay, Gay theatre, gender identity, homophobia, independent theatre, indie theatre, infidelity, Jorge Hernandez, LGBTQ, LGBTQ theatre, Lois Tema, Mattea Fountain, NCTC New Conservatory Theatre Center, Nick Moore, parenthood, puberty, Queer theatre, Representation Matters, San Francisco theatre, Sara Witsch, Stephanie Desnoyers, Tim Huls, transgender, transphobia, Virginia Herbert, Will Giammona, world premiere
+April Deutschle, bathroom bill, Bay Area theatre, Dana Zook, Devin Kasper, Ed Decker, Elyzabeth Gregory Wilder, Everything that’s Beautiful, Gay, Gay theatre, gender identity, homophobia, homosexuality, independent theatre, indie theatre, infidelity, Jorge Hernandez, LGBTQ, LGBTQ theatre, Lois Tema, Mattea Fountain, NCTC New Conservatory Theatre Center, Nick Moore, parenthood, puberty, Queer theatre, Representation Matters, San Francisco theatre, Sara Witsch, SFThtr, Stephanie Desnoyers, theater review, theatre, Theatre review, Tim Huls, transgender, transphobia, Virginia Herbert, Will Giammona, world premiere

 “If your kid needs a role model and you ain’t it, you’re both fucked.”